 Place the container on a tray or plate and leave at room temperature for 1 week.

-Many supporters of a healthy diet know about the benefits of pumpkin: it is rich in carotenoids, macro- and microelements, among which potassium, calcium, sodium, magnesium, iron and phosphorus can be distinguished.
-Pumpkin also contains vitamins B1, B9, C, PP, K and even a rare vitamin T, which accelerates metabolic processes in the body.
+Many supporters of a healthy diet know about the benefits of pumpkin: it is rich in carotenoids, and macro- and microelements, among which potassium, calcium, sodium, magnesium, iron, and phosphorus can be distinguished.
+Pumpkin also contains vitamins B1, B9, C, PP, and K, and even a rare vitamin T, which accelerates metabolic processes in the body.

 However, during heat treatment, many biologically active substances are destroyed.
-And fermentation allows not only to preserve vitamins and trace elements, but also to obtain a valuable probiotic product that positively affects the intestinal microflora.
+And fermentation allows not only to preserve of vitamins and trace elements but also to obtain a valuable probiotic product that positively affects the intestinal microflora.

 Peppercorns, cinnamon to taste

 Salt 2 teaspoons